-Domain 1: Commissioned or provided services Domain 2: Workforce health and well-being Domain 3: Inclusive leadership
+Domain 2: Workforce health and well-being

 Underneath each of the domains is a number of sub-categories which the organisation needs to review and provide an evidence-based report and resulting actions for improvement.

 In domain 1 the Trust is required to identify three services and for this EDS report, a service based on each of the three primary sites has been identified and these are services of three different specialities.
 These services have been reviewed, reported on and actions for improvement identified.